Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 <img src="Documentation~/images/ScenesUsingAssets.png" width="400">

 ### Mobile
+[Available from Unity 2019.3]
 The BuildReport API is not very good at reporting data from mobile builds.
-For this reason, mobile appendix was added to the BuildReportInspector.
-The mobile appendix expands the BuildReportInspector UI by adding mobile-specific entries, such as architectures inside the build, app store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS).
+For this reason, starting at Unity 2019.3, mobile appendix was added to the BuildReportInspector.
+The mobile appendix expands the BuildReportInspector UI by adding mobile-specific entries, such as architectures inside the build, app store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS/tvOS).

 <img src="Documentation~/images/MobileAppendix.png" width="400">

 #### Android
 The mobile appendix is generated automatically for Android builds, right after Unity exports the application bundle.

-#### iOS
+#### iOS/tvOS
 Because Unity does not export .ipa bundles directly, they need to be generated manually by the user.
-When an iOS build report is opened in Unity, the BuildReportInspector UI will display a prompt to open an .ipa bundle for more detailed information about the build, as shown in the image below.
+When an iOS/tvOS build report is opened in Unity, the BuildReportInspector UI will display a prompt to open an .ipa bundle for more detailed information about the build, as shown in the image below.

 <img src="Documentation~/images/MobileiOSPrompt.png" width="400">